CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

 Why.ChangeOrder.=[G/Z/ol/Base]

-Why.ModifyArrangement.Ti=Propose a Modification of Our Arrangement
+Why.ModifyArrangement.Ti=Request to Modify Our Arrangement

 Why.ModifyArrangement.sec=To propose a modification to our contractual arrangement, please send an email as described below.